GET STARTED KETO CHALLENGE

 3. Do tell!

-We recommend at least letting the people you live with know what you plan to do in advance.
+Do you stay mum or broadcast your new diet to the world?
+We recommend at least telling the people you live with what you plan to do over the next two weeks.
 Their support will make it easier for you to succeed.
-Perhaps they even want to join you?
-Here’s a very simple one-page document that you can hand out to explain what all this is about.Good to know
+Perhaps they may even join you?
+Here’s a very simple one-page document that you can hand out to explain what this is all about.Good to know

 Schedule 2-3 hours on Sunday afternoon for final preparations for the challenge.
-You’ll go shopping and you’ll finish up with cooking and having a delicious dinner.
+You’ll rid your kitchen of problem foods and then go shopping for exquisite low-carb ingredients that will nourish your body and inner foodie.
 Sounds like a plan?

 Final prep and start

 It’s time!
-Today — Sunday — is when you start changing your life.
+Today — Sunday — is the day you start changing your life.
 Good luck and enjoy!

-Follow all the preparations — total time needed is 2-3 hours — and the upcoming week will be a breeze.
-Start in the early afternoon and end with a delicious dinner.
+If you follow all the preparations — the total time needed is about 2-3 hours — the upcoming week will be a breeze.

-Get rid of all the high-carb temptations in your pantry and fridge.
+Get rid of (throw out or give away) all the high-carb temptations in your pantry, fridge and freezer.
 Doing so massively improves your chances of success.
 Here’s how you do it.

-Thinking of bailing out already?
-If so, you could perhaps benefit from watching our video course on sugar addiction.
+Does that sound too hard for you?
+Can you not imagine ridding yourself of some fave comfort foods?
+If so, you might benefit from watching our video course on sugar addiction.

-The shopping list contains all the food that you need for the entire first week of the challenge.
+The ingredients list contains all the food that you need for the entire first week of the challenge.

-When using or printing the shopping list, make sure you select the appropriate number of people you’re shopping for.
+When using or printing the ingredients list, make sure you select the number of people you’re shopping for.
 Also, you can select US or metric measurements.

-Here are two more items you may want to pick up today if you don’t already have them around:
+Here are two more handy items you may want to pick up today if you don’t already own them:

 - Scale (for weighing yourself)